On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Introduction and Statement of Results

 This papers is organized as follows: we will first recall the notion of meagre codimension as introduced by Teytel in \cite{Teytel1999} in subsection \ref{subsection:meagre codimension}, then review the setup for the de Verdière-Teytel method and introduce the necessary modifications in \ref{subsection:the genericity result}.
-Following this we apply Theorem \ref{theorem: meagre codimension criterion} to the Beltrami operator, proving that simplicity of the coclosed spectrum holds in the complement of a meagre codimension $2$ subset.
-We then use the fact that this approach immediately lends itself to the application of the study of $k$-parameter families of operators in order to prove Theorem \ref{theorem:main}.\\ After verifying the prerequisites of theorem for the Beltrami operator in dimension $3$, we use the fact that this approach immediately lends itself to an application of the study of $k$-parameter families of operators to prove Theorem \ref{theorem:main}.
-Finally we construct the counterexamples to simplicity of the Hodge Laplacian along generic $1$-parameter families of Riemannian metrics mentioned above and thereby prove Theorem \ref{theorem: Hodge Laplacian 1-parameter genericity} in subsection \ref{subsection: the one parameter family arguments}.
+Following this we apply Theorem \ref{theorem: meagre codimension criterion} to the curl operator, proving that simplicity of the coexact spectrum holds in the complement of a meagre codimension $2$ subset.
+We then use the fact that this approach immediately lends itself to the application of the study of $k$-parameter families of operators in order to prove Theorem \ref{theorem:main}.\\ Finally we construct counterexamples to simplicity of the Hodge Laplacian along generic $1$-parameter families of Riemannian metrics mentioned above and thereby prove Theorem \ref{theorem: Hodge Laplacian 1-parameter genericity} in subsection \ref{subsection: the one parameter family arguments}.